readable111/Crop-Hero/README.md

   * Chandler Garrett

 ## Tracking the App Version
 When a new version of the app is released, please update the value stored in package.json and the value stored in this README file.
-The code will retrieve the value from package.json using the following code, separated by each language used.
+The program will retrieve the value from package.json using the following code.
  * **React Native:** `var pkg = require('../package.json')` followed by `const softwareVersion = pkg.version`

 ## IMPORTANT: Branch Management